 Annual deadline to submit your entry is July 31.
 A winner will be announced on or before August 31.

-- Create a cover page that contains the following information:
+Create a cover page (not a full cover letter) that contains the following information:

 - Date of birth

 - What school you are attending next semester

 Type the following honor statement on your cover page and sign your signature:

 My essay is my own original work, not copied from another source, and not written by someone other than myself.
 [Signature]

 - Include your cover page, essay and tweet as a single document and save it as a PDF.